Posts

 eBay: Atari Stacy Vintage Portible Computer -

-Here is a eBay auction for an Atari Stacy laptop computer that was up for sale.
+Here is a eBay auction for an Atari Stacy laptop computer that was up for sale .
 These are pretty rare and they are not worth much.
 I consider it an interesting artifact for those who like to collect these types of computers.

 Tech of Yesteryear: Where Old Computers Find Their Final Resting Place

 CIO magazine reports: "Max Burnet has turned his home in the leafy suburbs of Sydney into arguably Australia’s largest private computer museum.
 Since retiring as director of Digital Equipment Corporation a decade ago, Burnet has converted his interest in the computing industry into an invaluable snapshot of computer history.
 Every available space from his basement to the top floor of his two-storey home is covered with relics from the past.
 His collection is vast, from a 1920s Julius Totalisator, the first UNIX PDP-7, a classic DEC PDP-8, the original IBM PC, Apple’s Lisa, MITS Altair 8800, numerous punch cards and over 6000 computer reference books.
 And more.
 He happily opened his doors for CIO to take a look."
+Max Burnet has a pretty amazing collection of vintage computer artifacts you may have never seen before.
+There are lots DEC, IBM personal computer and mainframe parts in his collection, plus several miscellaneous items you may have never seen before.

 A Decade of Internet Superstars: Where Are They Now?

 MSN Tech & Gadgets reports: "Whatever happened to the Evolution of Dance guy or that kid who loved Britney Spears so much he cried for her under his sheet?
 We'll fill you in on what happened to them and other Web celebrities when their 15 minutes of fame ended."
+I thought this was an interesting article.

 eBay - HeathKit Educational Systems Hero 2000 Robot

 I am always watching eBay for interesting vintage technology.
 Here is a vintage robot that I have never seen before.
 Its the HeathKit Educational Systems Hero 2000 Robot.
 Below is an except from the auction: "The unit is in good cosmetic condition with some wear present from previous use but overall looks structurally sound.
 The unit is in unknown working condition as we do not have the means here to test it.
 Also some of the wires are cut on the top of the unit are cut."
+Here is some more information on this robot.

 Know Your Meme: All Your Base